Is an omnidirectiona antenna good for me?

 My zip code is 68019.
 Thanks, Robyn

 I examined the broadcast stations in your area.
 All broadcast networks are available to you from Omaha at a distance of about sixty miles.
 The terrain between your location and the transmitters is open and flat ideal for TV reception.
-I recommend the HD Stacker with a Winegard AP 8700 preamplifier.
+I recommend the HD Stacker antenna > with a LNA 200 preamplifier >.
 No need for a rotor all the Omaha transmitter are within a few degrees of each other from you location.

 If I can help you further please don't hesitate to contact me.

 I have the antenna and accessories you sent installed.
 The reception is perfect and I no longer have a cable bill!!!
 I can't than you enough for all your help.
 I will recommend you every chance I get.

 I am looking to put an tv antenna in the second floor of my garage.
 I have been researching different types of antennas and have become thoroughly confused!
 All I want is to watch a little clear TV every so often and do not want to pay high cable bills for a lot of junk!

 Can you explain the best set up?
 I know from what I have read so far this is right up your alley.
 The house is all run with cable to each room.
 My thought was to mount the antenna in the second floor of my garage, run coax to the exterior of the house where the current cable wiring exists and presto TV!

 Am I on the right track in my thinking?
 What type of TV antenna etc. do you suggest?
 Doesn't need to be fancy or expensive cause like I said don't have TV now so not looking to go all HD or anything.
 Just simple TV will be fine.